kjeller/flispcc/README.md

 CPUs with similar instructions and architechture.
 This led me to believe that it was easier to translate an [exisiting compiler](https://www.gnu.org/software/m68hc11/m68hc11_gcc.html) for the 68HC11 into FLISP instructions.
 After some research I realized that it was harder than what I first thought.
 I would have to invest many hours learning how GCC works.
-In the course DAT151 "Programming Language Technology" I recently took, we learned about context-free grammars, and this is  where I learned BNF.
+In the course DAT151 "Programming Language Technology" I recently took, we learned about context-free grammars and some tools that produces compiler front-ends, and this is  where I learned about BNFC.
 The laborations for the course recommended BNFC to handle the parsing of files.
 So instead of translating GCC code I choose to write a compiler myself.

 # The C language